iOmega8561/Archibald/README.md

 ## What's this?
 Archibald is a configurable python utility that allows to recreate Arch Linux setups real fast.
 Archibald can:
-- Install packages
+- Prompt the user a selection between profiles
-- Detect what graphics driver should be installed
+- Detect QXL/Nvidia/Amd/Intel graphics cards
+- Install packages via PacMan
 - Enable systemd units
 - Add user to certain groups
 - Create configuration files such as .zshrc or htoprc